badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 title: Code for kids!
 subtitle: 🚀 Join me on a coding adventure;
 intro: >-
-    your first 3 lessons FREE — an online coding quest for kids aged 8–12.
+    your first 3 lessons of Ozaria for FREE — an online coding quest for kids aged 8–12.
 Start your child’s coding journey with a fun, story-based online adventure.
 No experience needed!
 ---

 <!--  See 2.6.4 for original summer "Zoom call" which failed quite badly   -->